-Part-time permanent-a position established in the budget as a regularly recurring position.
-Employment must be for nine or more months per calendar year with a work schedule of at least 20 hours per week but not more than 26 hours per week on average unless otherwise approved by the supervisor.
-At no time should the total hours exceed 29 per week.
+Part-Time Permanent-an individual employed in a permanent staff position but works less than the standard full-time hours, typically fewer than 26 hours per week, on a continuous, year-round basis.
 These hours must occur on campus or at the designated workplace as approved by the President or appropriate Vice President.
 Positions in this category are eligible to enroll in the state health plan on a fully contributory basis (PCC does not contribute), earn holidays, longevity, prorated state service credit, and prorated annual and sick leave.